 - Tele-shopping Block.
 Any sequence of commercials aimed at selling goods on air.
 It may take place within the tele-shopping program.

-- Selective Totality.
-This is a part of the general totality which is selected according to specific rules in such a way that its characteristics reflect the features of the general totality.
-Thus, only a part of the general totality is studied, but in such a way that it is possible to get a complete picture of the totality in general.
-The selective study of the TV audience (TV Panel) in Ukraine is 2,840 households.
+- Sample is a part of the Universe which is selected according to specific rules in such a way that its characteristics reflect the features of the general totality.
+Thus, only a part of the Population is studied, but in such a way that it is possible to get a complete picture of the Universe in general.
+The sample of the TV audience study (TV Panel) in Ukraine is 2,840 households.
 The TV Panel normally has three selections: the cities with population over 50 thousand (selection 50 + thousand); the towns with population less than 50 thousand (selection 50 – thousand); all Ukraine.

 - Household.
 This is one or several persons having common household, having at least one TV set and living in one house involved in the TV Panel and provided with People-meter.
 All persons aged 4 years old and older are studied in the household.